defiprojects/platform/README.md

 - [ ] Add Discord Bot for notifications
 - [ ] Add schedule push
 - [ ] Make the code DRY
-- [ ] Protect /api/push endpoint by domain check
+- [x] Protect /api/push endpoint by domain check
+  - [ ] Create job to check verified domains and update authorization
 - [ ] Proper API docs how they can easily test it themselves (CURL)
 - [ ] New Homepage
   - [ ] Less text, make it easier and shorter (more graphics)